gmallard/stomp-demo/README.txt

 # -c, --checkpoint=SECONDS:: Time between checkpointing the queues in seconds (default: 0)
 # -h, --help:: Show help message
 #
-# === Configuration File Options
+# === stompserver Configuration File Options
 #
+# Note: these options are for stompserver and have nothing to do with AMQ.
+#
 # Configuration options can also be stored in a configuration file.
 This is
-# normally a YAML file named <b>stompserver.conf</b> in the working directory.
-An
+# normally a YAML file named <b>stompserver.conf</b> in the server's working
-# example of such a configuration file is provided in this project.
+# directory.
+An example of such a configuration file is provided in this
+# project.
 #
+# == Active MQ Configuration
+#
+# Documentation TBD.
 #
 # == Testing
 #